Learn to Hunt

 Well Logs and Well Reporting

-You may also be interested in the GeoSam Database maintained by The University of Iowa IIHR—Hydroscience & Engineering.
+You may also be interested in the GeoSam Database maintained by The Iowa Geological Survey, part of The University of Iowa IIHR—Hydroscience & Engineering

 The information available in GeoSam can be used by drillers, consultants, engineers, property owners, and the general public to aid in estimating the depth to major geologic features, well depth and construction concepts, water yield of specific aquifers and other site specific information needs.
 Additional information regarding the GeoSam database can be obtained by contacting The University of Iowa IIHR—Hydroscience & Engineering.